NormanDunbar/SuperBASIC-Manual/sphinx/source/E/ex.rst

     EX UC_obj,ram1_hope_lis,par

 A program called UC\_obj (a program which converts text to all upper case) will be started up to run alongside all other programs.
-Two new channels ('ram1\_hope\_lis' and 'par') are opened for the task to use for its input and output channels respectively - the task must not open its own channels but will rely upon the user supplying them as
+Two n:ref:`ew` channels ('ram1\_hope\_lis' and 'par') are opened for the task to use for its input and output channels respectively - the task must not open its own channels but will rely upon the user supplying them as